Issue Deep Dive

 ODA Spending

-The EUI are the fourth largest OECD DAC donor to projects related to tackling climate change in absolute terms, spending US$5.7 billion of bilateral allocable ODA in 2021.
+In 2022, the EUI surpassed France, becoming the 3rd largest OECD DAC donor to projects related to climate change in absolute terms, and stepping up to 12th largest in relative terms.

 The increase in climate change-related projects with a significant focus aligns with the EC’s plan to "mainstream" or integrate climate action across all EU programs, including development initiatives.